-Leaders have a strong tendency to spend time planning, problem-solving, and thinking about conflictmindfulness training resolution among team members.
+Leaders have a strong tendency to spend time planning, problem-solving, and thinking about conflict resolution among team members.
 This focus on the future, and often the past, can lead to thinking negative or random thoughts which can be draining.
 It can also make you more likely to experience stress, anxiety and symptoms of depression.
 Mindfulness training, and the regular practice of mindfulness exercises, will help you direct your attention away from this kind of thinking while enabling you to stay more engaged with the world around you.

 Mindfulness is the internal process of focusing your attention to feelings and experiences that are taking place in the present; of being intensely aware of what you’re sensing and feeling in the moment, without interpretation or judgment.